-Our business hours are Mondays through Thursdays from 8:00 am to 5:00 pm and Fridays from 8:00 am to 1:00 pm, excluding both U.S. and South Sudan official holidays.
+The Consular Section’s business hours are Mondays through Thursdays from 8:30 am to 4:30 pm and Fridays from 8:00 am to 12:00 pm, excluding both U.S. and South Sudan official holidays.
 Consular Services are available by appointment only.
 The Consular Section does not accept walk-in inquiries.